SDFIdk/vanda_hydrometry_data/README.md

 * **stationId** is a 8 digits number to identify a single station.
 * **operatorStationId** the id of the stations' operator
 * **examinationTypeSc** retrieve the stations that provides the requested examination types.
 Can be a comma separated values (no spaces).
 * **withResultsAfter** only return stations with examinations that got results measured after a point in time.
 Must be defined without second component as an UTC timestamp in the RFC 3339 date+time format.
 For example '2023-09-21T14:34Z'.
+If the time zone component "Z" (Zulu) is not provided, the system's time zone is considered.
 * **withResultsCreatedAfter** only return stations with examination that contains results created after a point in time.
 This is the point in time there where created/updated in the system and not the actual measurement time.
 Must be defined without second component as an UTC timestamp in the RFC 3339 date+time format.
 For example '2023-09-21T14:34Z'.
+If the time zone component "Z" (Zulu) is not provided, the system's time zone is considered.

 ### Read water levels